build2/HOWTO/entries/make-library-that-provides-main.md

 import libs = libmytest%liba{mytest-main}
 ```

-Then get rid of our own `main()` in `tests/basics/driver.cxx` and things seem
+Finally we get rid of our own `main()` in `tests/basics/driver.cxx`, try to
-to work.
+build and run the test, and it seems to work.

 But if we look closer, we will notice an undesirable trait of this
 straightforward approach: because we link `lib{mytest}` via
 `liba{mytest-main}`, we always end up with static `liba{mytest}`.
 This is due
-to `build2` linking static libraries to static and shared libraries \- to
+to `build2`'s library linking semantics: it links static libraries to static
-shared (which is a sensible default semantics).
-Ideally, what we would want is
+and shared libraries \- to shared, which is a sensible default.
+Ideally, what
-for the static/shared version of `lib{mytest}` to be picked as before, based
+we would like is for the static/shared version of `lib{mytest}` to be picked
-on the project's executable linking preferences while always linking the
+as before, based on the project's executable linking preferences while always
-static `liba{mytest-main}`.
+linking static `liba{mytest-main}`.

-While this semantics can be achieved, the setup is quite a bit more elaborate.
+While this behavior can be achieved, the setup is a bit more elaborate.
+Here
-Here are all the relevant changes to `libmytest/buildfile`:
+are all the relevant changes to `libmytest/buildfile`:

 ```
 src = cxx{* -main}